Telematics glossary: 100+ terms to know

 Over the Air (OTA) testing evaluates the performance of the integrated antenna on a telematics device (and many others) to understand the safety and risks behind using a particular type of device — consider all the safety labels seen on electronics in general.
 This particular test makes sure the device meets the minimum levels of radiation (total radiated power) and sensitivity (total isotropic power) and is only one of three main aspects of testing these types of devices.
 Read more here.

 Preventive maintenance is the scheduled maintenance to regularly check a vehicle for potential problems.
 Getting the oil changed is just one part of a preventive maintenance check.
 Other tasks include checking all fluid levels, brakes, tires, and so on.
-Telematics goes hand in hand with preventive maintenance because fleets can keep track of maintenance scheduling and even get alerts with the engine triggers a diagnostic trouble code, which means there could be something wrong with the vehicle.
+Telematics goes hand in hand with preventive maintenance because fleets can keep track of maintenance scheduling and even get alerts when the engine triggers a diagnostic trouble code, which means there could be something wrong with the vehicle.
 Fleet can then get the vehicle into the shop, while a technician can already diagnose the problem before the vehicle even gets there.

 Scalability means being able to increase in size and strength as a business evolves and grows.

-The ability to connect partner devices to the Geotab platform so they can be viewed alongside Geotab GO telematics data in the MyGeotab web app, to allow common rules and reporting over the entire group of devices.
-Read a deep dive on integration here.
-(See also: IOX Technology and Open Platform)
+The ability to connect partner devices to the Geotab platform so the data can be viewed alongside Geotab telematics data in MyGeotab, to allow common rules and reporting.
+Read more about how it works in this post.

 Vehicle trips from point A to point B can be tracked by telematics and viewed from a fleet management software portal or app.
 In Geotab, a trip is defined when the vehicle starts moving to when the vehicle starts moving again after a stop (when the vehicle ignition is turned off, or when the vehicle has a speed of less than 1 km/h for more than 200 seconds).